meyerv11045/notes/notes/software_design/misc.md

 ```
 - 3) Pass by reference: allow

-types not matching causes attempt to implicitly cast to the correct type which effectively causes a copy call when making a temp copy
+Types not matching causes an attempt to implicitly cast to the correct type which effectively causes a copy call when making a temp copy

-therefore, types have to match

 ## Debugger
 - Can set breakpoints to run the program until a certain line